 It is important to note that if you do not include a medical report in your application for Social Security Disability benefits, the Social Security Administration (SSA) will attempt to collect your medical records for you—free of charge.

 However, you will not know which medical records ended up in your file until you receive your approval or denial and often, it will take the SSA much longer to collect the documents than it would take you.

 If you can afford to pay the doctor’s fees, it may be beneficial to collect and send your medical records yourself.
 This may minimize your wait time and you can ensure that all relevant documentation is seen by the SSA.

 If you are thinking about applying for Social Security benefits, you may want to seek the counsel of a Social Security lawyer.

-The will be able to help you gather all of your information from your medical report and will help you give you the best chance of winning your case so you can get the benefits you deserve.
+They will be able to help you gather all of your information from your medical report and will help you give you the best chance of winning your case so you can get the benefits you deserve.
 In fact, working with a disability attorney or advocate is one of the most important signs your disability claim will be approved.
 To get connected and speak with a disability advocate or attorney, complete the Free Case Evaluation form on this page to get your consultation today—at zero cost to you.